 There they will rehearse for the chapel service that evening and are joined by the choral scholars, who are undergraduate members of King’s College and provide the lower voices.
 After the service the boys return to school for supper, prep, and some down-time at the end of the day.

 These events are scheduled well in advance in order to minimise disruption, and to manage the boys’ workload.
-The number of concerts is regulated by King’s College’s Use of Choirs Committee, which is designed solely to ensure that the amount of performing and traveling is kept to manageable levels.
+The number of concerts is regulated by the King’s College Choirs Committee, which is designed to ensure that the amount of performing and traveling is kept to manageable levels.
 The School Head is a member of this committee.